RandomGuyOg/PythonCodingChallenge/new_nation_n_states.md

-This code defines a set of functions and a main function, `new_nation_n_states`, aimed at finding the most populous "new nation" carved out from a specified number of US states.
-Let's break down the code step by step:
+This code defines functions and a main function, `new_nation_n_states`, aimed at identifying the most populous "new nation" carved out from a specified number of US states.
+Let's dissect the code:

 1. **Importing Libraries**:
    - The code imports the Pandas library as `pd` and the NumPy library as `np`.
 These libraries are commonly used for data manipulation and numerical computations in Python.